illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

 The professor is prescribing a small number of **additional** required tasks to be selected amongst your 25 points.
 Each item listed here will contain multiple sub-steps.
 For instance deploying a database requires you to modify the database to listen for external connections, not on localhost.

 * Login
-  * Use your @hawk accounts and Google OAuth for login authentication in your application code (there are other options -- check with me for approval first)
+  * Use a google account and Google OAuth for login authentication in your application code
 * Infrastructure
   * Build each server template needed in the 3-tier app as Virtual Machines
-  * Uses assigned MAC address to get a static IP
+  * Use assigned MAC address to get a static IP
   * Open proper firewall ports and firewall logic
 * 3 Tier Application
   * First tier is a Load Balancer